Apply for OSAP

 Add a term to your application

-If you already have a confirmed OSAP application on file for the current school year, complete the Extension form to add a term to it, if:
+If you already have a confirmed OSAP application on file for the current school year, complete the Extension form to add a term if:

 - you’re returning for an additional academic term during the same school year

 - you’re on an official co-op work term and wish to apply for additional funding for living costs

 - you have completed an undergraduate degree and are returning as a graduate student during the same school year

 Apply for OSAP during a co-op term

 You can apply for OSAP during an official co-op work term to help with living costs.
 If you’re taking a course during your co-op term, the tuition and fees will be added to your application, as well.
 However, there are things to consider:

 - You must include any co-op earnings on your application as study period income

 - You could incur more debt